liamzdenek/affirm-application/memory-bank/activeContext.md

 ## Current Status

-We have made significant progress on the Merchant Analytics Dashboard project.
+We have successfully completed the Merchant Analytics Dashboard project.
 The architecture has been defined and documented, the NX workspace has been initialized, and we have implemented both the frontend and API components.
-We have also implemented the AWS CDK infrastructure for deployment using TypeScript.
-We are now working on resolving TypeScript errors and preparing for deployment.
+We have also implemented the AWS CDK infrastructure for deployment using TypeScript, configured NX project tasks for the API and CDK packages, and fixed TypeScript configuration issues.
+All TypeScript errors have been resolved, and the application has been successfully deployed to AWS using CDK.

 ## Recent Decisions